bbatsov/batsov.com/_posts/2021-12-23-new-laptop-lenovo-yoga-slim-7.md

 * [Tuxedo InfinityBook Pro 14](https://www.tuxedocomputers.com/en/Linux-Hardware/Linux-Notebooks/10-14-inch/TUXEDO-InfinityBook-Pro-14-Gen6.tuxedo) - same as above, but targeting Linux

 ## Epilogue

+> There is no exquisite beauty without some strangeness in the proportion.
+>
+> -- Edgar Allan Poe

 I'm well aware that any M1-powered laptop will blow away my modest Lenovo Yoga, but I don't really care about this either.
 I still plan to get some MacBook down the road, but I'm not in a rush and I'll likely wait for M2 to come out.
 My experience with first-gen Apple devices has never